securekubernetes/securekubernetes/docs/scenario_2_defense.md

 So far, everything looks normal.
 What gives?

-Remembering that `falco` was deployed for runtime visibility and monitoring last time, we seem to be getting alerts from StackDriver filters.
+Hold on.
+We installed `falco` last time and it is throwing us alerts in StackDriver.

 In a new <a href="https://console.cloud.google.com/logs/viewer" target="_blank">StackDriver window</a>, let's run the query: